 Slover and his wife Charlotte have two grown children and seven grandchildren.

 Tim is the Vice-President/Director in Charge of Greenwood Funeral Homes in Fort Worth and previously Arlington.
 He has been with the company for almost 25 years starting out as the courier.
 He has been a foundation member since 2015.
 Besides the Arlington Police Foundation, Tim is also involved in many other organizations.
 He is a member of his local Rotary group, President of the North Texas Chapter of the Texas Funeral Directors Assoc. and board member of the Texas Funeral Directors Assoc.
 In his home town of Azle where he lives, Tim is a member of the Azle ISD School Board, the Police Advisory Board and the Crime Control Prevention District Board of the Azle Police Department.
 Tim's greatest passion though is his family.
-He is married to his wife Nicole which he has known since he was 5.
-Together they have 4 children (1-girl and 3-boys) and 1-granddaughter that he shares a birthday with.
+Tim is the father to 4 children (1-girl and 3-boys) and 1-granddaughter that he shares a birthday with.
 Which if you ask any of his kids, they will tell you she is his favorite!
 Besides his family, Tim also has a passion for helping the police and making sure they have everything they need to keep safe.
 Which is why he continues to serve on the Arlington Police Foundation.

 Mike Lewis has been in banking for over 40 years and currently serves as Executive Vice President for Worthington National Bank.
 He has been involved in many community endeavors and is currently a Board Member and Treasurer of The Arlington Police Foundation as well as serving on the Development Committee of.
 Near Southside, Inc. Mike is a graduate of the University of Texas and the Southwestern Graduate School of Banking at SMU.
 He and his wife have 2 sons and a new grandson.